kubernetes-sigs/kueue/site/content/en/docs/reference/kueue-config.v1beta1.md

 <a href="#WaitForPodsReady"><code>WaitForPodsReady</code></a>
 </td>
 <td>
-   <p>WaitForPodsReady is configuration to provide simple all-or-nothing
+   <p>WaitForPodsReady is configuration to provide a time-based all-or-nothing
-scheduling semantics for jobs to ensure they get resources assigned.
-This is achieved by blocking the start of new jobs until the previously started job has all pods running (ready).</p>
+scheduling semantics for Jobs, by ensuring all pods are ready (running and passing the readiness probe) within the specified time.
+If the timeout is exceeded, then the workload is evicted.</p>
 </td>
 </tr>
 <tr><td><code>clientConnection</code> <B>[Required]</B><br/>